 I literally couldn’t picture a world where I didn’t put a big glug of half and half in my coffee each morning or eat a bowl of chili without a dollop of sour cream.
 I’d tried all the plant-based alternatives in the supermarket, and, quite honestly, hated them all.
 I had decided that I was just going to have to be mostly dairy-free, except for my daily half and half and occasional sour cream.
 Life is too short to drink my coffee black.

 First things first: to do all this cashew cream magic, you’re going to need a good-quality, high powered blender.
-I’ve tried to do the cashew cream thing in my food processor, and it just doesn’t quite give you the same results (although, it does work just fine for cashew ricotta—which is supposed to be a little crumbly instead of smooth—more on that in my future cashew cheese post).
-I use my Ninja and it works beautifully.
-She’s seen more cashews than a cashew farmer.
+I’ve tried to do the cashew cream thing in my food processor, and it just doesn’t quite give you the same results (although, it does work just fine for cashew ricotta—which is supposed to be a little crumbly instead of smooth).
+I’ve used both a Ninja blender and a Vitamix blender, and they both work beautifully.

 No matter what your end result is going to be (from alfredo to ice cream), your first step will be to soak your cashews.
 Some folks have luck not soaking cashews—especially if you have a really high-powered blender and good quality cashews—but I’ve always had better luck with soaked cashews.
 There are three methods, all depending on how quickly you need ’em.